oybekabdulazizov/paletto/README.md

 ## Description

-Paletto is a versatile colour palette generator that empowers designers, developers, and creatives to effortlessly create and organize beautiful color palettes, explore color shades, and access color codes.
-With Paletto, you can streamline your color workflow and bring your creative visions to life.
+Paletto is a versatile colour palette generator that empowers designers, developers, and creatives to effortlessly create and organize beautiful colour palettes, explore colour shades, and access colour codes.
+With Paletto, you can streamline your colour workflow and bring your creative visions to life.